edrlab/thorium-reader-doc/epub-doc/en/src/pages/211_reading_textuals.md

 Reading window.

-Major settings are available for EPUB Reflowable , Fixed Layout EPUBs and PDF formats just don\'t allow personalisation of appearance.
+Major settings are available for EPUB Reflowable , Fixed Layout EPUBs and PDF formats just don't allow personalisation of appearance.
 Most Fixed Layout EPUBs will allow to open Image view for zooming on a page.
 PDFs can be enlarged using the Zoom sub-menu in the Preferences panel.